damianopetrungaro/golog/README.md

 Golog exposes APIs which does not allow to simply introduce a struct or a map as part of the log fields.

-This design pushes the consumers of this library to care about PII data and pushes to reduce as much as possible the amount of data which can be logged.
+This design pushes the consumers of this library to care about PII data and aim to reduce as much as possible the amount of data which can be logged.

-It is possible to extend the logger behavior for handling complex data type by writing custom field factory functions as shown in the customization section.
+It is possible to extend the logger behavior for handling complex data type by implementing an interface as shown in the "Custom field type" section.

 #### Add tracing and other extra data into the logging behavior